mlgig/drXAI/README.md

 # XAI in Action for Effective Data Reduction on Time Series

-## Submitted to CIKM 2025 Full Research track
+This repository contains code and experimental result for our work "XAI in Action for Effective Data Reduction on Time Series"

-This repository contains code and experimental result for "XAI in Action for Effective Data Reduction on Time Series" submitted to CIKM 2025
+(under review)

 ## Abstract